Captain America: Winter Soldier

 Easily the best of the Marvel superhero films, Captain America: Winter Soldier delivers unique and exciting action sequences while just barely maintaining some semblance of a meaningful structure.
 The pieces are there for a complete story, and they unravel the way they should, but the argument tends to give way towards the end to action.
 For a film based on a comic book this should not be seen as a detriment, but rather as an opportunity to learn how to improve what is already a great film.

 Main Character Steve Rogers is a man stuck out of time.
-For a character dealing with these issues of what was, what is now and what will be, the Dramatica theory of story classifies the domain of his personal narrative to be a Situation.
+For a character dealing with these issues of what was, what is now and what will be, the Dramatica theory of story classifies the domain of his personal narrative to be in Universe.

 The result is a muddled argument that starts and stops then ends with an emotional wallop.
 It feels great to see the Winter Soldier rescue Cap and drag him to shore, but we're not really sure what that means in terms of the larger argument.
 It's the right emotional beat, but comes at the end of an undeveloped and malnourished Throughline.